HaziqSabtu/rooster-Netlify-V2/README.md

 ## Whats new :
 ***
 * New Backend Framework (https://github.com/HaziqSabtu/Typescript-Express-Backend-)
+* * Database stored in MongoDB Atlas deployed with Heroku
 * Better Codes
 * Faster Loading and Processing
 * New Posts shows up faster